 Student-doctors begin clinical exposure in their first semester, with shadowing experiences, standardized patients, simulation encounters and patient care opportunities that give them exposure to and prepare them for the “real world” of medicine.

 Each student-doctor's clinical exposure expands in the second year.
 Student-doctors have increased opportunity to interact with standardized patients and high fidelity simulators on campus as well as be involved, under physician supervision, with real patients in the office and hospital setting.

-In the fourth year of medical school, each student-doctor has ample opportunity to explore GME training opportunities through four elective rotations.
-During the hospital based sub-internships - consisting of four core selective rotations in medicine, emergency medicine and surgery - student-doctors are expected to develop the knowledge and skills required to be a resident in their desired GME training program.
+In the fourth-year of medical school, each student-doctor has ample opportunity to explore GME training opportunities through five elective rotations.
+During the hospital based sub-internships - consisting of three core selective rotations in internal medicine, emergency medicine and surgery - student-doctors are expected to develop the knowledge and skills required to be a resident in their desired GME training program.

 Our core curriculum is designed to fulfill our mission of training students who are competent and ready to enter graduate medical education in any medical discipline, with an emphasis on preparing students to become community based and primary care physicians.

 A notable aspect of the clinical program is a required month long rotation in a rural practice setting.
 In community health centers, rural clinics and hospitals throughout the state of Virginia, our student-doctors participate in providing health care to medically underserved and indigent patients.
 Our student-doctors learn to treat various patients whose lifestyles, practices, and attitudes toward health care differ from those seen in more traditional training sites.
 This enriching educational experience is one that cannot be taught in the classroom.